 Open the box of cereal and pour a small pile of flakes on the plate.
 Crush them into tiny pieces with your fingers.
 Spread out the pile so it forms a single layer of crumbs on the plate.
 Bring the magnet close to the layer of crumbs (but don’t touch any) and see if you can get any of the pieces to move.
 Take your time.
 If you get a piece to move without touching it, that piece may contain some metallic iron.

-Use both hands again and flip the bag and magnet over so the magnet is on top.
+Now, flip the bag and magnet over so the magnet is on top.
 Gently squeeze the bag to raise the magnet a little above the cereal soup.
 Don’t move the magnet just yet.
 Look closely at the edges of the magnet where it’s touching the bag.
 You should be able to see tiny black specks on the inside of the bag around the edges of the magnet.
 That’s the iron!

 Keep one end of the magnet touching the bag and move it in little circles.
 As you do this, the iron will gather into a bigger clump and become much easier to see.
-Few people have ever noticed iron in their food, so you can really impress your friends with this one.
-When you’re finished, simply pour the soup down the drain and rinse the bag.

 How Does It Work

-Iron is found in a very important component of blood called hemoglobin.
-Hemoglobin is the compound in red blood cells that carries oxygen from the lungs so it can be utilized by the body.
+Iron is found in a very important component of your blood called hemoglobin.
+Hemoglobin is the compound in red blood cells that carries oxygen from the lungs so that it can be utilized by the body.
 It’s the iron in the hemoglobin that gives blood its red appearance.